 Q: What's the economic climate like in the city, is there plenty of work?

 A: The economy in Portugal at the moment is not great.
 There are jobs, but mostly for the locals.
 Some expats find it very hard to get regular paid employment here, mainly due to not speaking Portuguese.
 The wages are also a lot lower than in the UK, with a month's minimum wage being only 475 Euros.

 Q: How does the work culture differ from home?

 A: The biggest difference I have come across is the standard of available skilled people to hire.
 We run a couple of companies here and have always struggled to find good quality employees.
 The working hours also differ from the UK.
-Normal opening times for shops and offices is 9am to 7 pm, some business close for lunch between 1pm and 3pm.
+Normal opening times for shops and offices is 09:00 to 19:00, and some businesses close for lunch between 13:00 and 15:00.